 Electronic Fingerprint Instructions

 Electronic fingerprints and a background check are required for approval of appointment as a guardian over a ward’s person and/or property.
 Follow these steps to obtain the needed items.

-- You must be fingerprinted by the Polk County Sheriff’s Office using
+- You must be fingerprinted by an approved provider.

-- The Polk County Sheriff's Office will submit your electronic fingerprints to the Florida Department of Law Enforcement to obtain a criminal records check.
+- The electronic fingerprints are remitted to the Florida Department of Law Enforcement to obtain a criminal records check.